ashlylau/PyStatDP/README.md

 ## Citing this work

-You are encouraged to cite the following [paper](https://arxiv.org/pdf/1805.10277.pdf) if you use this tool for academic research:
+You are encouraged to cite the orginal StatDp [paper](https://arxiv.org/pdf/1805.10277.pdf) if you use this tool for academic research:

 ```bibtex
 @inproceedings{ding2018detecting,